CGJennings/se3docs/docs/um-release-notes.md

 * Added a preference option to ignore missing semicolons in script files even with warnings enabled (some JS programming styles leave these out intentionally).
 * The plug-in catalog now uses https by default.
 * The now meaningless command line option `xDisableFX` has been removed.
-* A simplified, less performance-degrading, version of the script compatibility feature has been reinstated (off by default, enable in **Preferences/Plug-ins/Compatibility Mode**).
+* A simplified, less performance-degrading, version of the script compatibility feature has been reinstated (turn on or off with **Preferences/Plug-ins/Compatibility Mode**).

 ### For plug-in developers